 If you’re like most women traveling, you’ll pack a minimum of two bras, wearing one bra and packing a spare.
 With that minimalist approach, you can wash one bra and, as it dries, you can wear the other.

-Depending your girls’ size, need for support, and your activities, you may need to travel with three bras: Sports, convertible, and t-shirt bra.
+Depending your girls’ size, need for support, and your activities, you will probably need to travel with three bras:

-If you’re engaging in less active adventures (or are smaller than a B-cup), you can probably get away without the sports bra.
+If you’re engaging in less active adventures (or are an A-cup), you can probably get away without the sports bra.